How do we change? Some of you have heard me talk about this before, but it’s so powerful, it’s good to hear it again.

 Sometimes it’s an article, a workshop, a retreat or a person who has something powerful to share, but you aren’t quite ready to hear it all.
 That’s how it started for me, years ago.

 However, a seed was planted.
 When the soil was ready, specifically, when I was open enough, when I had had enough pain, this seed began to sprout.
 From there it was almost magical.
-Information, people and situations showed up that guided me along and showed me the way.
+Information, people and situations showed up that guided me along and showed me the way to change my life.

 Here is what I discovered: Being willing to stop, breathe and observe, changed my life.